 However, some cases of teen misbehaviour are potential warning signs of deeper problems.
 These include: constant arguing, missing classes, violent behaviour, extreme changes in weight, self-harm, and drug or alcohol abuse.

-I do not offer parents and teens a list of do’s and don’ts.
-Rather, I use an attachment and family systems model in therapy that is process- and skills-based.
-I also draw on my experience facilitating Connect© parent groups.
-My approach is designed to help parents and teens gain more insight into their relationship and its strengths.
+We do not offer parents and teens a list of do’s and don’ts.
+Rather, we use an attachment and family systems model in therapy that is process- and skills-based.
+I also draw on our experience facilitating Connect© parent groups.
+Our approach is designed to help parents and teens gain more insight into their relationship and its strengths.
 Then they can discover what they need to do to improve it.
-I also try to help parents identify and support their teen’s needs and ensure healthy boundaries.
+We also try to help parents identify and support their teen’s needs and ensure healthy boundaries.
 A healthy parent-teen relationship empowers the teen to confidently explore the world while knowing that the parent is there for support.